Grounded at the Gate Theatre

 Ellinson’s discourse confirms this, and her performance is captivating: she is vividly frank and evocative, exhibiting a spectrum of emotions with dexterity and candour.
 As she moves around in earnest self-expression inside her box – a symbolic representation of her claustrophobic existence – her dance-like manner synchronised with rhapsodic narration and subtle lighting and sound effects form a total synthesis of art, leaving the viewer fully hypnotised by Ellinson’s monologue from beginning to end.

-Grounded is on at the Gate Theatre until 30th May 2014, for further information or to book visit here.
+Grounded is at the Gate Theatre until 30th May 2014.
+For further information or to book visit the theatre’s website here.